 Secondly, you need to turn to your hair care routine.
 Are the products you’re using hydrating?
 Are they appropriate for your hair type?

 Shinkafa offers an entire line of hair care products without drying chemicals.
 Our hair care products are tailored for your hair and will help keep it moisturized and smooth, without harmful chemicals.
-Shinkafa’s frizz fighting products include Shinkafa Anti-Frizz Detangling Keratin Shampoo with Biotino, Anti-Frizz Detangling Keratin Charcoal Shampoo with Biotin, Shinkafa Anti-Frizz Conditioner, Shinkafa Protein Keratin Leave-In Conditioner and Shinkafa Hair Polish finishing Serum which has both heat protection and moisture sealing properties.
+Shinkafa’s frizz fighting products include Shinkafa Anti-Frizz Detangling Keratin Shampoo with Biotin, Anti-Frizz Detangling Keratin Charcoal Shampoo with Biotin, Shinkafa Anti-Frizz Conditioner, Shinkafa Protein Keratin Leave-In Conditioner and Shinkafa Hair Polish finishing Serum which has both heat protection and moisture sealing properties.